-Actuarial Assumptions: The actuarial assumptions used in the July 1, 2022 valuation were based on the results of an actuarial experience study for the period July 1, 2016 through July 1, 2021.
+Actuarial Assumptions: The actuarial assumptions used in the July 1, 2024 valuation were based on the results of an actuarial experience study for the period July 1, 2016 through July 1, 2021.
 This experience study led to changes in the mortality tables used for all non-Division H groups, a decrease in the discount rate, and a reset of the amortization period for the unfunded liability.
 Further details on the changes in assumptions can be found in the Actuarial Section of this report.

-Significant actuarial assumptions used in the valuation as of July 1, 2022 include:
+Significant actuarial assumptions used in the valuations as of July 1, 2024 and 2023 (unless otherwise noted) include:

 - (a) Plan H rate of return on investment of present and future assets of 5.5% per annum, based on a 2.5% inflation assumption; 0.5% expense assumption.
-All other plans' rate of return on investment of present and futures assets of 7.2% per annum (decreasing by 5 basis points each year to 7.00%), based on a 2.5% inflation assumption; 0.5% expense assumption.
-The July 1, 2021 valuation utilized a rate of return on assets of 7.25% per annum for all plans other than H. - (b) The assumed salary scale is based on a review of the experience study of the plan, the assumed salary increases are greater at younger ages and lower at older ages. - (c) Projected postretirement benefit (COLA) increases of 3.0% annually for Plan H and 3.5% annually for all other plans. - (d) Actuarial valuation method is entry age normal with the unfunded liability amortized over a closed period beginning July 1, 2022; 20 years remaining. - (e) Discount Rate is 5.5% for Division H and 7.2% for all others (decreasing by 5 basis points each year to 7.00%).
-The July 1, 2021 valuation used a rate of 7.25% per year for all plans other than H.
+All other plans' rate of return on investment of present and futures assets of 7.1% per annum (decreasing by 5 basis points each year to 7.00% at July 1, 2026), based on a 2.5% inflation assumption; 0.5% expense assumption.
+The July 1, 2023 valuation utilized a rate of return on assets of 7.15% per annum for all plans other than H. - (b) The assumed salary scale is based on a review of the experience study of the plan; the assumed salary increases are greater at younger ages and lower at older ages.